MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [ ] To regulate investment dealers
 - [ ] To oversee corporate governance disclosures

-> **Explanation:** Clearinghouses, such as CDS, manage trade settlement and reduce counterparty risk by guaranteeing the performance of transactions.
+> **Explanation:**( Clearinghouses, such as CDS, manage trade settlement and reduce counterparty risk by guaranteeing the performance of transactions.)

----

 ### Which of the following statements is true regarding Canada's capital markets?